ethanmoffat/EndlessClient/README.md

 The client is largely complete.
 There is a pretty full feature set that allows for many of the original game's operations to be done in the same way.
 However, there is still a lot left out that has not been integrated into this client as of yet.

 Some of the more important features that have been implemented are:
- - Complete implementation of pre-game menus and operations.
-This includes account creation, logging in, creating/deleting characters, and changing password
+ - Pre-game menus
  - Character rendering and movement (via arrow keys)
- - Character attacking (rendering for this is work in progress)
+ - Character attacking (rendering for this is partially complete)
  - NPC rendering, movement, talking, and attacking
  - Map rendering, including animated wall and floor tiles
  - Rendering of minimap